-- Name of the material at the top. - Curve of the absorption spectrum, average absorption coefficient in the upper right. - SEARCH TAGS that can be used for searching the material in a database. - Description of the material's properties and structure. - The Reference field indicates the origin of the data.
+- Name of the material at the top. - Curve of the absorption spectrum, average absorption coefficient in the upper right. - Curve of the scattering spectrum, if available. - SEARCH TAGS that can be used for searching the material in a database. - Description of the material's properties and structure. - The REFERENCE field indicates the origin of the data.

-Figure 7.26 Information window showing details about the hovered material (see text).
+Figure 7.35 Information window showing details about the hovered material (see text).
+Left: Standard material by AFMG.
+Right: Standard material by AFMG with scattering information added.